 The light Greek yogurt dipping sauce is a perfect picnic recipe to pack as a starter in a jar (you can dip garlic naan or fresh veggies right in the container).
 To whip up this spread, simply stir together Greek yogurt, chopped cucumber, lemon juice, garlic, and white wine vinegar.
 Finish with a drizzle of olive oil on top.

 Just because you're eating picnic recipes doesn't mean you can forget about your greens.
 A totally simple green bean and grilled zucchini salad topped with Roma tomatoes is tasty and travels well (you can dress it beforehand).
 This homemade balsamic vinaigrette is fancied up with the addition of dates.

 You already know how we feel about finger foods, but they especially rock when it comes to picnics.
 You don't want to have to cut your meal (or even really break out a fork, for that matter) while enjoying the sunshine.
 And in walks this hearty sandwich: ciabatta layered with basil mayo, tuna with sun-dried tomatoes and kalamata olives, slices of avocado and cucumber, slivers of hard-boiled egg, feta, plus fresh arugula and purple cabbage.
 Done and done.

 Few desserts pack better than a stack of cookies.
 Just wrap them in aluminum foil or seal the treats in a plastic bag.
 This almond butter cookie recipe also calls for coconut oil, coconut sugar, aquafaba, and almond flour, with shredded coconut for a base.
 They're grain-free and airier than most other cookies, so you won't feel so bad having seconds (or thirds).

 Do you have a go-to picnic recipe?
 Share it below.
-Up next: the summer's top cocktail.
+Up next: the best Aperol cocktails.